Dithn/docs/docs/connectors/netsuite/recipe-migration-guide.md

 ![NetSuite custom fields](~@img/connectors/netsuite/recipe-migr-3.png)
 *Custom field mapping*

-3. Reselect your custom fields needed and remap all custom fields again.
+3. Reselect the custom fields you need and remap all custom fields again.
 Once this is done, you have now enabled this new feature on this action.
 You will need to continue this for the rest of the actions in this recipe and other recipes where needed.

 ## FAQ
 1. Do i need to migrate every action and every recipe?

 There is no requirement that you need to migrate all existing recipes and/or actions.
-You can choose to only do this for selected recipes and actions where custom fields are used **AND** this recipe is going to be migrated via recipe lifecycle management to a production Workato workspace.
+You can choose to only do this for selected recipes and actions where custom fields are used **AND** if this recipe is going to be migrated via recipe lifecycle management to a production Workato workspace.
 For actions and recipes that only interact with standard fields, this enablement is not necessary.

 2. Do i need to migrate recipes in my production Workspace?